nabilaavcn/Cosmetics_Ecommerce_Cohort_Analysis/README.md

-# README - Retensi di E-Commerce Kosmetik
+# README - Retention in E-Commerce Cosmetics

-### 📌 Disclaimer

-This repository is written in BAHASA INDONESIA.

-## Latar Belakang
+## Background

-E-commerce kosmetik dengan traffic tinggi menghadapi tantangan di mana banyak pengguna menambahkan produk ke keranjang, tetapi sedikit yang menyelesaikan transaksi.
-Memahami faktor di balik pembatalan ini—seperti harga, loyalitas merek, atau faktor lain—dapat membantu meningkatkan retensi pelanggan.
+High-traffic e-commerce platforms in the cosmetics industry face challenges where many users add products to their carts but only a few complete their transactions.
+Understanding the factors behind these drop-offs—such as pricing, brand loyalty, or other influences—can help improve customer retention.

-## Pendekatan
+## Approach

-- Menganalisis pola perilaku pelanggan untuk mengidentifikasi faktor yang memengaruhi keputusan pembelian.
-- Melakukan segmentasi pelanggan berdasarkan tren transaksi untuk meningkatkan retensi.
-- Menyusun rekomendasi strategis guna mengoptimalkan performa e-commerce.
+- Analyzing customer behavior patterns to identify key factors influencing purchase decisions.
+- Segmenting customers based on transaction trends to enhance retention.
+- Developing strategic recommendations to optimize e-commerce performance.

 ## Data

-- user_id:	ID unik pengguna
+- user_id: Unique user ID
-- event_time:	Waktu aktivitas terjadi
+- event_time: Timestamp of user activity
-- event_type:	Jenis aktivitas (view, cart, remove, purchase)
+- event_type: Type of activity (view, cart, remove, purchase)
-- product_id:	ID produk
+- product_id: Product ID
-- brand_category:	Kategori merek
+- brand_category: Brand category
-- brand:	Nama merek
+- brand: Brand name
-- price:	Harga produk
+- price: Product price
-- event_month:	Rentang waktu dari pembelian pertama hingga terakhir
+- event_month: Time range from the first to the last purchase

-## Kesimpulan
+## Conclusion

-Analisis ini bertujuan untuk memahami pola perilaku pelanggan, mengurangi pembatalan transaksi, dan meningkatkan loyalitas pelanggan melalui strategi berbasis data.
+This analysis aims to understand customer behavior patterns, reduce transaction drop-offs, and improve customer loyalty through data-driven strategies.